Nathalie Cabrol: Lake investigation

 Cabrol was the science principal investigator (PI) of the NASA Nomad rover field experiment (1997), and other NASA ASTEP-funded science and technology projects including Life in the Atacama (2003–2006) and Subsurface Life in the Atacama (2011–2015).
 She is the PI of the NASA ASTEP Planetary Lake Lander project (2011–2015) that explores the impact of ice loss on planetary lakes using technology developed for the exploration of Titan.

 Since January 2015, she has been the PI of the SETI Institute NASA Astrobiology Institute (NAI) team that seeks to understand the impact of rapid environmental change on habitability and biosignature potential on Mars.
 She explores high-altitude lakes in the Andes where environmental conditions are analogous to early Mars.
 With her team, she has climbed the 19,731 ft Licancabur volcano on numerous occasions to conduct studies, freediving in the crater lake.
 Her lake exploration activities, searching for extremophiles (microbes with the ability of surviving in harsh environments) gave her the unofficial woman's record for the free diving and scuba diving conducted at the highest altitude.
 Cabrol found an abundance of life, including new species and a massive field of fossilized microbial mats, called stromatolites.
 She collected microorganisms from the lake.
 She recalls her "astonishment at the richness of organisms at those altitudes, despite the harsh conditions".

 Other work and affiliations

 Cabrol is a member of NASA's Mars Exploration Rover mission.
 She is also a WINGS WorldQuest Carey Fellow as well as an Air and Space WINGS WorldQuest Woman of Discovery laureate.

 She gave a TED talk at TED2015 on the search for microbes on Mars.

 Books and papers

 Cabrol has written over 400 peer-reviewed articles and conference proceeding papers and several books, and is the recipient of a number of research awards.
-She is married to Edmond Grin, a hydrogeological engineer.
+She was married to Edmond A. Grin, a hydrogeological engineer.
 The two have written books and papers together, including La recherche de la vie dans l'univers (2000), Lakes on Mars (2010) and From Habitability to Life on Mars.
 In 2008 alone, Cabrol produced 17 papers.
+In 2023 she published the book The Secret Life of the Universe.